vhelin/SameSameC/README.md

 - Check that all pointer operations work properly
 - When defining an array sometimes [] takes only an integer and not an expression
 - When defining an array of pointers to structs/unions it's possible to give too many items
+- Add a proper register allocator; what currently is done is not good enough

 ## Add